 Again, I know it might sound like a snail’s pace, especially if you have 50 or 60 pounds you want to lose, but shedding 1-2 pounds per week is going to get you to your goal and help you stay there.
 One pound is equivalent to 3500 calories.
 So if you lose 1 pound in a week, that means you’ve eaten 3500 fewer calories that week or burned an extra 3500 calories (or a combo of the two).
 Here’s a fun way to think about it: If you were to hold a pound of fat in your hand, it’s about the size of a small butternut squash.
 Oh, my gourd!
 At that rate, you will have lost 25 squash in six months.
 Bravo!

+To be honest, I stopped weighing myself long ago.
+But if you’re curious (and hopefully not obsessed) here are some things to keep in mind.
 Your weight can fluctuate 3-4 pounds from day to day due to sodium intake, water loss, dehydration and even hormone levels.
 If you’re stepping on the scale each morning, you may feel on top of the world one day, only to find yourself frustrated the next.
 Avoid this roller coaster by picking one morning a week to weigh yourself, and do it before you eat or drink anything.
 These numbers will be much more reliable.
 There’s a caveat, though.
 Don’t panic if you’ve been eating a veggie-loaded healthy diet, guzzling H2O and exercising regularly and your weight is going up.
 You’re likely building muscle.
-Just keep up the great work and read tip #3.
-In time, the number on your scale will fall.
+Just keep up the great work and read tip #4.
+In time, the number on your scale will shift.

-Our Crazy Sexy Dietitian, Jen, sometimes recommends skipping the scale altogether, especially in the beginning.
+Our Nutrition Director, Jen, also recommends skipping the scale altogether, especially in the beginning.
 Instead, wait until your clothes start fitting more loosely.
 In the meantime, just focus on getting in touch with your body’s hunger and satisfied cues, as well as your energy level.
-Since you know that eating healthy plant-powered foods, skipping the junk and alcohol, prioritizing sleep and exercising more will get you to your goal, Jen recommends developing habits that will support sustainable weight loss and health first.
+Since you know that eating healthy plant-powered foods, skipping the junk and alcohol, prioritizing sleep and exercising more will get you to your goal, it’s helpful to create habits that will support sustainable weight loss and health first.
 The scale can come later when you know you’re moving in the right direction and just need a motivational boost.

 Creating a clear-headed and well-paced approach to weight loss is the first step in developing a healthy relationship with your body.
 Now that you have the building blocks, I hope you’ll shift your attention to giving yourself more love and giving your body more time to achieve its goals.